sjcockell/mmb8052/practicals/practical_01/practical_01.md

 Estimated time: 2 mins

 - Open the **Windows PowerShell** app (press Windows+S to search, then type 'powershell')
-- At the prompt (`PS C:\Users\Simon>`), paste in the connection string shown when you click 'Connect via SSH' on the Azure Lab (above).
+- At the prompt (`>`), paste in the connection string shown when you click 'Connect via SSH' on the Azure Lab (above).
 As per the example above:

 ```bash
 ssh -p 65432 student@ml-lab-77568ef7-c936-416a-a101-5e2874043ea1.uksouth.cloudapp.azure.com